maxman3789/Team-Profile-Generator/README.md

 # Team-Profile-Generator

 An app for Creating an HTML page of a Team with options for a Manager, an Engineer, and an Intern.
+Uses Node.js, Inquirer, and Jest.

 Here is a video walkthrough of the process: [Click Here](https://www.youtube.com/embed/Q2s80tO5js8)

 Here is another video using npm run test: [Click Here](https://www.youtube.com/watch?v=2RJu7NPm4PI)

 The resulting HTML page looks like this:

 <img width="1269" alt="Screen Shot 2022-01-27 at 9 53 49 PM" src="https://user-images.githubusercontent.com/96030343/151494853-10ad0c71-3c72-4b24-ad4d-a597283e5f4a.png">